Design, construction, and operation of a 30-ton Water-based Liquid scintillator detector at Brookhaven National Laboratory: Detector Circulation System

 A key part of the R\&D for the system design was to identify appropriate NF membranes for both stages.
 Commercial membranes come in many pore sizes, usually characterized by the Molecular Weight Cut-Off (MWCO).
 The MWCO is the molecular weight in Daltons (Da) of the largest molecule that would be able to pass through the membrane.
 The MWCO is often given as a range due to the fact that many manufacturing processes do not allow strict control of the pore size, but rather result in a distribution of sizes.

 Benchtop tests conducted at the University of California, Davis, using a MaxiMem single-stage NF system from Prozesstechnik GmbH, were used to identify a first-stage filter that would remove micelles but not gadolinium sulfate or iron contaminants and that was also compatible with WbLS.
 Figure~\ref{fig:Stage1}(a) shows the 10-cm cell relative optical absorption spectra compared to pure water for unfiltered WbLS plus permeate solutions from three candidate NF of differing MWCO.
-The unfiltered spectrum is characterized by a shape absorption edge at 340 nm due to the PPO inside the micelles of the WbLS.
-The apparent absorption plateau around 3.0 is due to instrument saturation and not physical.
-The other three curves are from a single pass through three commercial candidate filters from Synder Filtration, arranged in order of smaller MWCO.
+The unfiltered spectrum is characterized by a sharp absorption edge at 340 nm due to the PPO inside the micelles of the WbLS.
+The apparent absorption plateau around 3.0 is due to instrument saturation and not physical.~\footnote{The actual absorption is larger, but the instrument sensitivity is only 3.0-3.5 depending on the wavelength.
+Thus the instrument simply displays all larger numbers as being at or near the maximum sensitivity.} The other three curves are from a single pass through three commercial candidate filters from Synder Filtration, arranged in order of smaller MWCO.
 To put these in context, the coordinated MW for $Gd^{+3}$ is in the range of 301-320 Da, while $Fe^{+3}$ is about 164 Da.